 Increasing consolidation by Dental Service Organizations (DSOs) and group practices, is reshaping the dental industry.
-As DSOs and multi-location group practices continue to grow, they have to rely on technology solutions that let them scale sustainably.
+As DSOs and multi-location group practices continue to grow, they must rely on technology solutions to scale sustainably.

 So what is sustainable scaling, and how does it impact long-term profitability and value?
 For group practices and DSOs, scale is not just about growth.
 It’s the ability to grow without losing customers, reducing quality, or changing the organization’s core values.

-Multi-location dental organizations achieve their full potential with cloud-based enterprise practice management systems that meet their unique needs.
+Multi-location dental organizations achieve their full potential with cloud-based practice software that meets their unique needs.
 Cloud-based systems don’t require extensive hardware purchases, and new offices can be easily set up online by authorized administrators.
-They are browser-based, which means you can access them from anywhere and from any type of device.
+They are browser-based, which means you can access them from anywhere and from any device.

 Before we explore the value-add from cloud-based systems, let’s look at the available alternatives.